StarTether/Azure-AD-CA-MakeCode/docs/examples.md

   "name": "Strong credentials Off Corp", "description": "This simple policy will require strong credentials for all users when they're logging in from outside the corp premises", "url":"/examples/square",
+  "imageUrl": "/docs/static/Example1.png",
   "cardType": "example"
 }, {
+  "name": "Avoid FLW over-time",
-  "name": "Block FLW access beyond work hours", "description": "This simple policy will block First Line Workers from logging in beyond their 9a to 5p weekday work hours, so customers do not have to worry about over-time.", "url": "/examples/square2",
+  "description": "This simple policy will block First Line Workers from logging in beyond their 9a to 5p weekday work hours, so FLWs can maintain work hours and customers do not have to worry about being responsible for over-time pay.", "url": "/examples/square2",
+  "imageUrl": "/docs/static/Example2.png",
   "cardType": "example"
 }]
 ```